ERLANRAHMAT/ai-telebot/README.md

 Replace `<YOUR_USERNAME_HERE>` with the actual username obtained from the previous step.

 8. Your bot is now ready to use!
-Start a chat with your bot on Telegram and start downloading TikTok videos by sending TikTok URLs.
+Start a chat with your bot on Telegram and start chatting with ai.

 ## Usage

-Once your Telegram Bot Tiktok Downloader is installed and running, you can use it to download TikTok videos.
+Once your Telegram Bot AI CHATBOT is installed and running, you can use it to download Use.
 Here's how:

 1. Start a chat with your bot on Telegram.